 T-bone car accident attorneys in Minnesota see many personal injury cases arising from this type of accident each year.
 In fact, T-bone accidents are some of the most dangerous and deadly.
-These crashes often occur due to poor judgement and traffic violations, which means someone must be held liable for the resulting injuries and medical expenses.
+These crashes often occur due to poor judgment and traffic violations, which means someone must be held liable for the resulting injuries and medical expenses.

 What Is A T-Bone Accident?